Jun711/jun711.github.io/_posts/2019-02-20-how-to-set-ttl-for-amazon-dynamodb-entries.md

 ```

 ### Read from DDB
 Be cautious that DynamoDB does not delete expired items immediately.
 On Aws DynamoDB update-time-to-live command document, it states that expired items are removed within 2 days of expiration.
-And, these supposedly expired items will stil show up in read, query and scan operations.
+And, these supposedly expired items will still show up in read, query and scan operations.

 You need to have `FilterExpression = '#t > :ttl'` to make sure the retrieved entries aren't expired.